-The advantages of inline engines is that they are simple in construction, they are cheaper as well as their maintenance costs are also low.
+The advantages of inline engines are that they are simple in construction, they are cheaper as well as their maintenance costs are also low.

 The inline engine with 6 cylinders is used in some notable cars like the Volvo V60 Polestar and BMW S55.

 The most popular type of cylinder arrangement is the V type.
 It is made up of 2 cylinder banks with a common crankshaft at the bottom.